-Those rain chances will increase to 40% tonight, with mostly cloudy conditions and a low around 67.
-Winds will be from the south-southeast at 10 to 15 mph.
+Those rain chances will decrease to about 40 percent tonight, with mostly cloudy conditions and a low around 68.
+Winds will come from the east-northeast at 5 to 10 mph.

 Learn more at weather.gov.

-Read more in Tuesday's edition, either in print or by subscribing to our e-edition.
+Read more in Monday's edition, either in print or by subscribing to our e-edition.

 Learn more at weather.gov.

-Churches featured in this week's Religion section are: Avondale Baptist Church, Bethel Assembly of Sweetwater, Broadway Baptist Church, Emmanuel Fellowship Church, First Baptist Church, First Presbyterian Church, First United Methodist Church, and The Church of Jesus Christ of Latter Day Saints.
+Churches featured in this week's Religion page are: Avondale Baptist Church, Bethel Assembly of Sweetwater, Broadway Baptist Church, Emmanuel Fellowship Church, First Baptist Church, First Presbyterian Church, First United Methodist Church, Highland Heights United Methodist Church, Trinity Baptist Church, and The Church of Jesus Christ of Latter-day Saints.

-Get all the information in Friday's e-edition (subscription required) or in print.
+Get all the details in Friday's e-edition (subscription required) or in print.